 I love that it is a whole grain that is packed full of fiber and known to help regulate blood sugar and keep you full for hours!
 I also love the varieties and options for oatmeal are endless–like Oatmeal Pancakes, Baked Carrot Cake Oatmeal, or even Oatmeal Cookies.

-My new favorite is Slow Cooker Strawberry Oatmeal.
+I also love that you can make crockpot oatmeal.
+My new favorite oatmeal for the slow cooker is Slow Cooker Strawberry Oatmeal.

-I love that it is made with steel cut oats for a chewier, heartier texture and I absolutely adore the strawberry flavor.
+I love this crock-pot oatmeal is made with steel cut oats for a chewier, heartier texture and I absolutely adore the strawberry flavor.
 The Greek yogurt helps boost protein and creaminess and the cinnamon wakes the dish up with flavor.
 But the BEST part????
-It is made in the SLOW-COOKER while I sleep.
+This oatmeal is made in the SLOW-COOKER while I sleep.
 Talk about a time-saver!

 I get to wake up to my house smelling like strawberries and cream and have a few extra minutes to help tie shoes, or heaven forbid–sleep!